MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/implementing-basic-logic/conditionals/if-variations.md

 - **If window**: Executes a block of actions if a specific window is open, or not.

-- **If image**: Executes a block of actions if a specific image is found or not on the screen.
+- **If image**: Executes a block of actions if a specific image is found on the screen, or not.

-- **If web page contains**: Executes a block of actions if a web page contains or not a specific element or some text.
+- **If web page contains**: Executes a block of actions if a web page contains a specific element or some text, or not.

 - **If text on screen (OCR)**: Checks if a given text is found on the screen or not, using an OCR Engine of your choice.